 Don’t be Afraid to “Sell Out”

 Fear of selling out prevented me from expanding for a very long time.
 I believed that allowing myself to make money through my blog somehow made me shallow or inauthentic.
 I wouldn’t accept sponsored stays in hotels, I wouldn’t accept money for advertising, and all conversations about money made me feel extremely uncomfortable.
 If you ever want your blog to be your business, do not adopt this mindset.
 Every time you write a blog post or compose a tweet you share a piece of yourself.
 That has tremendous value.
 Believe yourself deserving enough of receiving support for all of the value that you contribute to the online world.
 Keep your integrity and recognize that at this point in human history money can be a tremendous tool for making positive change.
-Find a monetization solution that supports you without feeling like a sell out.
+Find a monetization solution without feeling like a sell out.
+Get feedback from your tribe.
+Listen.

 Being a blogger can certainly inflate one’s ego.
 When you receive dozens of comments and thousands of likes every single day, it’s easy to derive your sense of worth from external validation.
 A sexy selfie on social media can make the difference between having too much attention and none at all.
 As your fan base grows you may find yourself being recognized offline as well.
 You may find yourself losing a sense of anonymity.
 These are the times when it’s most important to return to your roots.
 Remember who you really are and what really matters.
 Go spend time with your family, travel somewhere where no one knows you, and take a break from social media.
 My medicine comes in the form of being completely alone in nature.
 There I witness how the earth considers me as important as a seashell or an ant.
 There’s something deeply humbling, and healing, about that.